siyuan-note/siyuan-chrome/README.md

 ### ✨  Usages

 1. Run SiYuan
-2. Select the content you want to clip, then click the "Copy to SiYuan" on the context menu
+2. Select the content to be clipped on the web page, and then select "Copy to SiYuan" from the right-click menu
+3. Paste in Siyuan

 Please note: Pulling pictures locally is a paid subscription feature.